What is P2P?

 P2P drawbacks

-Staying safe on P2P networks
+Staying safe with P2P

 First off, you should make sure you choose a reputable P2P client for file-sharing.
 This is especially true if you’re choosing between BitTorrent clients.
 I recommend Transmission, which is regularly updated to patch security vulnerabilities and improve functionality.
 It’s also open source, so you know exactly what the software is doing on your system.
-By using a P2P client that’s actively maintained and trusted by the community, you’re reducing the chances of using a piece of software that could introduce malware onto your system.

 You should also be aware that using a P2P client exposes your IP address to other users on the internet.
-There’s a few things you can do about this, but the most important one is to install a firewall.
+There are a few things you can do about this, but the most important one is to install a firewall.
 It acts as a barrier between your computer and the internet, monitoring incoming and outgoing traffic to block hacking attempts on your device.

 That solves the issue of being attacked, but your home IP address is still visible when you use a P2P client which can reveal your location to others.
 The best VPNs will hide your IP address when you’re using a P2P client, making it impossible for other users on the network to know where you’re really connecting from.